Word Affect Intensities: Introduction

-{\it Best-Worst Scaling (BWS)} is an annotation scheme that addresses these limitations \cite{Louviere_1991,Cohen_2003,Louviere2015}.
-Annotators are given $n$ items (an $n$-tuple, where $n > 1$ and commonly $n= 4$).
+{\it Best--Worst Scaling (BWS)} is an annotation scheme that addresses these limitations by employing comparative annotations \cite{Louviere_1991,Cohen_2003,Louviere2015,KiritchenkoM2017bwsvsrs}.
+Annotators are given $n$ items at a time (an $n$-tuple, where $n > 1$ and commonly $n= 4$).
 They are asked which item is the {\it best} (highest in terms of the property of interest) and which is the {\it worst} (least in terms of the property of interest).
-When working on $4$-tuples, best--worst annotations are particularly efficient because each best and worst annotation will reveal the order of five of the six item pairs.
-For example, for a 4-tuple with items A, B, C, and D, if A is the best, and D is the worst, then A $>$ B, A $>$ C, A $>$ D, B $>$ D, and C $>$ D.
+When working on $4$-tuples, best--worst annotations are particularly efficient because each best and worst annotation will reveal the order of five of the six item pairs (i.e., for a 4-tuple with items A, B, C, and D, if A is the best, and D is the worst, then A $>$ B, A $>$ C, A $>$ D, B $>$ D, and C $>$ D).

 We can calculate real-valued scores of association between the items and the property of interest from the best--worst annotations for a set of $4$-tuples \cite{Orme_2009,flynn2014}.
-It has been empirically shown that three annotations each for $2N$ $4$-tuples is sufficient for obtaining reliable scores (where N is the number of items) \cite{Louviere_1991,maxdiff-naacl2016}.\footnote{At its limit, when $n=2$, BWS becomes a {\it paired comparison} \cite{thurstone1927law,david1963method}, but then a much larger set of tuples need to be annotated (closer to $N^2$).}
+The scores can be used to rank items by the degree of association with the property of interest.
+It has been empirically shown that three annotations each for $2N$ $4$-tuples is sufficient for obtaining reliable scores (where $N$ is the number of items) \cite{Louviere_1991,maxdiff-naacl2016}.\footnote{At its limit, when $n=2$, BWS becomes a {\it paired comparison} \cite{thurstone1927law,david1963method}, but then a much larger set of tuples need to be annotated (closer to $N^2$).} Kiritchenko and Mohammad \shortcite{KiritchenkoM2017bwsvsrs} showed through empirical experiments that BWS produces more reliable and more discriminating scores than those obtained using rating scales.